-Orion Manor Nursing Home, just outside Birmingham in Water Orton, has taken a step forward onto the digital path saying goodbye to their paper records.
+Orton Manor Nursing Home, just outside Birmingham in Water Orton, has taken a step forward onto the digital path saying goodbye to their paper records.
 The carers at Orton Manor faced the classic challenges of completing heaps of paperwork, instead of delivering care and spending time with the residents.
-No more.
-And the nursing home has now gone from "Requires improvement" to "Good" in their latest inspection report.
+And the outcome is obvious.
+They have now gone from "Requires improvement" to "Good" in their latest inspection report.

 All of the publicly run care services in Odense (Denmark) are using Sekoia as their primary care planning tool.
 At an annual review of the care homes, management came to the conclusion that their staff was experiencing a work day of constant interruptions.
 With far too little time for resident care.

 Whilst it is an important legal requirement, how do you stop paper work from being a chore and still include personalised commentary of care outcomes for each resident?
 Using a streamlined digital workflow makes it quick and easy to record the required information, in a natural and streamlined way.